MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/hologram.md

 **Place holograms in the optimal zone - between 1.25 m and 5 m**

-2 meters are the most optimal viewing distance.
-The experience will start to degrade as you get closer than 1 meter.
-At distances less than 1 meter, holograms that regularly move in depth are more likely to be problematic than stationary holograms.
-Consider gracefully clipping or fading out your content when it gets too close, so you don't jar the user into an unpleasant viewing experience.
+Two meters is the most optimal viewing distance.
+The experience will start to degrade as you get closer than one meter.
+At distances less than one meter, holograms that regularly move in depth are more likely to be problematic than stationary holograms.
+Consider gracefully clipping or fading out your content when it gets too close so you don't jar the user into an unpleasant viewing experience.

 ![Optimal distance for placing holograms from the user.](images/distanceguiderendering-950px.png)